jmagrippis/yogo-frozen-fullstack/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](./LICENSE)

-A modest web app for the Yogo Frozen website, aimed to be served via [Horizon].
+A modest web app for the [Yogo Frozen website], aimed to be served via [Horizon].

 ## Technology used